pgadmin-org/pgadmin4/docs/en_US/preferences.rst

   them to continue.

-* When the *Hide shared servers?* switch is set to *True*, the client will hide all the shared servers from the browser tree.
+* When the *Hide shared servers?* switch is set to *True*, the client will hide all the shared servers from the object explorer.

 * Use the *Lock layout* field to lock the UI layout at different levels.
 This can also be changed from File menu on the :ref:`menu bar <menu_bar>`